kendarorg/Angular101/demo002srv.md

 	npm install -g express-generator

-Then create the dir demo002srv enter it and then the following to create the project and install express in the app
+Then create the dir demo002srv enter it and then the following to create the project and install express in the app.
+The cors module is needed to allow the Cross Origin requests to the server.

 	npm init
 	npm install express --save
 	npm install cors --save

-Finally you can create a new file index.js that contains the listener
+Finally you can create a new file index.js that contains the listener.
+The app.options is needed to respond to cors option requests from the client UI

 	var express = require("express");
+	const cors = require('cors');
 	var port = 4201;
 	var app = express();

+	app.options('*', cors());
 	app.listen(port, () => {
 		console.log("Server running on " + port);
 	});